BGYO videography

-Filipino boy band BGYO debuted on the music scene in January of 2021.
-They have since released or featured 16 high quality music videos notable for synchronized dance moves and undeniable aesthetics.
-The group have appeared also in several commercials or advertisements for brands such as H&M, Sprite, Mentos and Chowking, among others.
+Filipino boy band BGYO debuted on the music scene in January 2021.
+They have since released or featured 19 high quality music videos notable for synchronized dance moves and undeniable aesthetics.
+The group have appeared also in several commercials or advertisements for brands such as H&M, Sprite, Xiaomi, TNT, Mentos and Chowking, among others.

 BGYO promoted their debut single "The Light" (2021) with a music video which garnered more than a million YouTube views, 6 days after its release, and its the fastest debut music video by a P-pop group to reach 1 Million views in YouTube.
 It also broke the record for being the "Most Liked Music Video in a Debut Song" by a P-pop group of all time.